Fuse Sizing Guide: Protecting Your Electrical System

 Fuse Placement: Where to Put It

-Critical Rule: The fuse must be as close to the power source as possible (within 18 inches of the battery).
+Critical Rule: The fuse must be as close to the power source as possible.
+Industry best practice is within 18 inches of the battery (ABYC E-11 marine standard).

 Why?